uhop/stream-csv-enhanced/README.md

 ## Credits

 The test file `tests/sample.csv.gz` is `Master.csv` from [Lahman’s Baseball Database 2012](http://seanlahman.com/baseball-archive/statistics/).
 The file is copyrighted by Sean Lahman.
-It is used as a test file under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
-In order to test all features of the CSV parser, the file was minimally modified: row #1000 has a CRLF inserted in a value, and row #1001 has a double quote inserted in a value, then the file was compressed by gzip.
+It is used here under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+In order to test all features of the CSV parser, the file was minimally modified: row #1000 has a CRLF inserted in a value, row #1001 has a double quote inserted in a value, then the file was compressed by gzip.

 ## Apendix A: tokens